HomePod vs Alexa: can Apple's new speaker topple Amazon?

 HomePod vs Alexa: Smart assistants

 When looking at how Amazon's Alexa and Apple's HomeKit compare, it's hard not to come to a conclusion based simply on how ubiquitous one is over the other.
-Alexa has become synonymous with smart home assistants, while HomeKit has languished behind with true embrace from Apple enthusiasts only.
+The best Alexa speakers have become synonymous with the smart home, while HomeKit has languished behind with true embrace from Apple enthusiasts only.

 But that crowd shouldn't be discounted, and Apple is aware that the popularity of its other products, like the iPhone, leads people to stay within the brand's product ecosystem.
 To use one to its full potential, it's often wise to buy more.
 That's where HomeKit speakers like the HomePod and HomePod mini come in.